BattleBots: Beyond the BattleBox

 BattleBots: Beyond the BattleBox is a video game based on the BattleBots license for the Game Boy Advance.
 It was developed by Cave+Barn Studios and Pipe Dream Interactive and was published by Majesco Entertainment.
 Players create and manage a team of BattleBots.

-A sequel called BattleBots: Design & Destroy was released on August 31, 2003.
+The game was reissued as BattleBots: Design & Destroy starting from August 31, 2003, in order to capitalize on rival robot combat title Robot Arena 2.

 Gameplay

 BattleBots: Beyond the BattleBox is an action game.
 Players control a radio-controlled robot and battle it out with other robots to win.
 The main game mode is Tournament mode, where the player competes in four matches depending on the weight class and must win all four to win an award.
 The player can also win sponsorships, to earn more money.

 There are sixteen real-life robots in the game.

 Reception

 BattleBots: Beyond the BattleBox received "mixed" reviews according to the review aggregation website Metacritic.
 IGN said that the only good thing was that Carmen Electra was not in the game.